qianyu-zhu/qianyu-zhu.github.io/_pages/about.md

 social: false           # includes social icons at the bottom of the page
 ---

-I'm an incoming Ph.D. student at [NYU Shanghai](https://shanghai.nyu.edu/) and [NYU Tandon](https://engineering.nyu.edu/) (co-affiliation), advised by Professor [Hongyi Wen](https://whongyi.github.io/).
-Prior to that, I did my undergrad at NYU Shanghai, where I was fortunate to receive research training under the guidance of Professor [Li Guo](https://shanghai.nyu.edu/academics/faculty/directory/li-guo).
-In 2023, I obtained my B.S. degree (CS major & Math minor) and graduated with the Dean’s Award in Computer Science, Data Science, and Engineering (top-1 honor in the department).
+I'm a Computational Science and Engineering Ph.D. student at [Massachusetts Institute of Technology](https://cse.mit.edu/), working with Professor [Youssef Marzouk](https://uqgroup.mit.edu/home) in the [Uncertainty Quantification group](https://uqgroup.mit.edu/home).
+Prior to that, I did my undergrad at [NYU Shanghai](https://shanghai.nyu.edu/), where I was fortunate to receive research training under the guidance of Professor [Siran Li](https://siranlivictor.wixsite.com/maths) and Professor [Hao Ni](https://iris.ucl.ac.uk/iris/browse/profile?upi=HNIXX56).
+During 2021--2022 I studyed in New York and did research on optimal control advised by Professor [Georg Stadler](https://math.nyu.edu/~stadler/), who led me to the spectacular world of computational math.
+In 2023, I obtained my B.S. degree (Honors Mathematics and Data Science).

-I‘m passionate about exploring the abstract correlations behind instances and facts.
-During undergrad, my research was dedicated to segmentation tasks in the computer vision field.
-Currently, my research interest lies in **utilizing multimodal data and large pre-trained models for practical applications of personalization**.

-My recent work is about `personalized image generation`.
+My research interest is three-fold: `randomness`, `information`, and `theory & application`.
+I am excited about everything with a random nature, including uncertain objects (noisy data, dynamical systems), randomized methods (MCMC, Bayesian Inference), and food Safari.
+Beneath the chaos are always universal governing rules.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.